mulecram/kxusbc2/firmware/README.md

 If the battery voltage drops below the discharging voltage limit set in the EEPROM, discharging will stop, and the LED will blink red.
 Further attempts to discharge (by disconnecting and reconnecting a sink) will not initiate discharging again, even if the battery voltage has recovered a little in the meantime.
 The battery must first be recharged, at least for a short time, before discharging is allowed again.

+## Button functions

+At this time, the following functions are implemented:

+* Short press (< 1 second): attempt a PD role swap
+  * Can be used, for example, to charge the KX2 from a smartphone that can act as a source (e.g. iPhone)
+* Long press (> 1 second): system reset

 ## Connection states

 Enum values used by the FSC PD reference code, listed here for convenience to aid in debugging.